VioletaMat/gardskapital/README.md

 ###To pass on Current loans page click on button
 I want a loan <> Jag vill låna :muscle:

+Feel free to checkout localisation buttons in navigation bar I am using i18next library for translations

 ## Technologies Used

 - React